NeoGranular/lanyon/_posts/2016-05-13-heaven-awakening-chapter-35.md

 Wei Ming.

 It was actually Wei Ming.
 Baliyan was not too clear about the true strength of this young man.
-Although Wei Yang is a genius, but it is said that, in terms of true strength, he is actually the last among the twelve Protectors.
+Although Wei Yang is a genius, but it is said that, in terms of true strength, he is actually the last among the twelve Family Guardians.

 Even Wei Ming had made an appearance.
 Baliyan was beginning to have extreme expectations towards this list.
 He impatiently moved his gaze towards the fourth name.